opentx/lua-reference-guide/README.md

 Part I of the guide shows how to enable Lua support for Taranis and includes basic examples of each types of script.

-Part II is a programming guide and introduces the types of OpenTX Lua scripts and how they can be used.
+Part II is a programming guide that introduces the types of OpenTX Lua scripts and how to use them.

 Part III is the OpenTX Lua API Reference